-1.4 OUR INVESTMENT IN OUR NETWORK TO 2031
+1.7 OUR INVESTMENT IN OUR NETWORK TO 2032

-This AMP outlines our approach to asset management and the forecast capex and opex for the planning period of 2021 through to 2031 is depicted in Figure 1-1 and Figure 1-2.
-Expenditure is given in NZ dollars constant values as at 2020.
+This AMP outlines our approach to asset management, and the forecast CAPEX and OPEX for the planning period of 2022 through to 2032 are depicted in Figure 1-9 and Figure 1-10.
+Expenditure is given in NZ dollars constant values as of 2021.
 It is important to note that predictions and forecasts are based on assumptions.
 The expenditure below is based on our current regulatory classification under the default price path (DPP).
+We have also adjusted our forecast based on increased shipping cost for equipment sourced overseas, higher commodity prices, and the higher wage inflation numbers.

-Details of the makeup of our capex and opex are given in chapter 8.
+Details of the makeup of our CAPEX and OPEX are given in Section 8.

-Figure 1-1: Total capex for the planning period
+Figure 1-9: Total CAPEX for the planning period

-Figure 1-2: Total opex for the planning period
+Figure 1-10: Total OPEX for the planning period

-1.5 EMERGING TECHNOLOGIES
+1.8 EMERGING TECHNOLOGIES